 Our format assures plenty of track time for everyone - Keeping the track "hot" (available to riders) is our biggest priority.
 Downtime can happen in emergency situations.
 But 95% of the time we can deal with a rider who ran out of gas, had a mechanical problem, or ran off the track without shutting down the track.
 We retrieve stalled or broken bikes when the track is closed at the end of the day or during a lunch break (or if the track is shut down for another reason).
 That means more riding time for everyone.

 We focus our events to rider skill - New riders don't belong at open track events.
 They belong in schools among other newer riders.
-Keigwins@theTrack has been running novice-only schools for seven years just for this reason.
-Experienced riders and racers can enjoy our open track events without concern over inexperienced riders on the track at the same time.
+Keigwins@theTrack has been running novice-only schools for a number of years just for this reason.
+Experienced riders and racers can enjoy our regular track events without concern over inexperienced riders on the track at the same time.
 Starting in 2003 we added intermediate-only schools for riders with track experience who want professional help to take the next step forward.
-In 2004 we began extraordinary racing schools taught with the assistance of some of the finest club racers and AMA privateers in the country.

 We don't have silly, nonsensical rules - "You need to tape your headlights and directionals."
 "You must cover up your speedometer."
 "Your oil filter must be safety wired."
 "You may not pass on the inside even if the slow rider makes it impossible to go outside."
 We consider these nuisance rules.
 In extreme cases such rules can actually work against safety (encouraging frustration and risk taking, e.g.).
 Every racetrack event must have standards and rules of behavior.
 But they should be sensible and in the name of safety and fun, not arbitrary, annoying, and unnecessarily restricting.